lionxlife/lionxlife.github.io/content/a-promise-to-live-strong/index.md

 Is it also your time?
 What will you do?

-As for me, let me just try.
+As for me, let me just _try_.
 I might fail, but I might also succeed.
 I might even just find the unknown I longed for.
 Maybe you will too, or already have.
 And then, where shall we be friends?

 I hope we can meet often.\
 The journey is just beginning.